-Poroshenko is, of course, a known oligarch who made his fortune by stealing the assets of the country, selling them on the foreign market and granting concessions to foreigners in Ukraine.
-According to the rating of the Ukrainian edition of Forbes magazine, he ranks sixth among the richest oligarchs and manages assets worth $1.3 billion.
+Poroshenko is a known oligarch who made his fortune by stealing the assets of the country, selling them on the foreign market and granting concessions to foreigners in Ukraine.
+According to the 2016 rating of the Ukrainian edition of Forbes magazine, he ranked sixth among the richest oligarchs and managed assets worth $858 million (down from $1.3 billion); according to the rating prepared by Novoie Vremia together with Dragon Capital, he is the fourth richest.
 With Leninska Kuznya, Poroshenko is active in the shipbuilding and armaments industry although his shipyard in Crimea, the Sevastopol Sea Factory with three drydocks, has been nationalized.
 The Panama Papers leaks suggested his companies had set up offshore holdings even as his army was fighting – and losing – a decisive battle with the Donbass troops in August 2014.

 On May 12, 2015 the SE Antonov company, Ukraine’s chief aircraft company which is based in Kiev, announced it had signed an agreement with Taqnia Aeronautics Company – a subsidiary of the Saudi Company for Development and Investment (Taqnia) – to develop and manufacture a light cargo plane (Antonov-132) in Saudi Arabia.